gheenie/devops-nc-filesystem/README.md

 ### **Task 1** - _Check if a staff file exists_

-Within the very helpfully named `stuff` directory there are a number of staff files.
+Within the very helpfully named `staff` directory there are a number of staff files.
 Your task is to create a script that checks if a file for a given staff ID number is present in the directory.

 All staff files follow the same naming convention of `nc-ID.json` for example the file `nc-001.json`.